zaiisao/Documentation/en/Audio Broadcast/inject_stream_unity.md

 Refer to the following steps to inject an online media stream:

-1. The host in a channel calls the `AddInjectStreamUrl` method to inject an online media stream to the live broadcast channel.
+1. The host in a channel calls the `AddInjectStreamUrl` method to inject an online media stream to the live interactive streaming channel.
 You can modify the parameter values of `streamConfig` to set the resolution, bitrate and frame rate of the injected stream.
 See [`InjectStreamConfig`](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/unity/structagora__gaming__rtc_1_1_inject_stream_config.html).

 	<div class="alert note">Only one online media stream can be injected into the same channel at the same time.</div>